-A coverup would be perfect for lunch or the afternoon coffee break, since you’ll still be in your swim suit until just before dinner.
+A coverup like this one would be perfect for lunch or the afternoon coffee break, since you’ll still be in your swim suit until just before dinner.
 In truth, I just used a towel since we were already overloaded for the year!
 If I had the space, a simple coverup would top my list of what to wear on an island vacation.

 You really don’t need much clothing on your list of what to bring on an island vacation!
 For dinner, sundresses for a Caribbean vacation are perfect for women – I love this one so much that I own two!
 Men can get away with shorts like these and a polo or button down shirt.
 During the day, you’ll basically be wearing a swim suit all the time, so maybe add in one extra pair of shorts (these are perfect) and a t-shirt or tank top for breakfast.
 Alternatively, you could bring one dress per day and be done with it!

 In many ways, it’s easier to traverse the sandy jungle paths in bare feet.
 Indeed, that’s what everyone does.
 On Bastimentos there were many people who never wore shoes or flip flops during our four day visit.
 We wore our flip flops for walking at night just to offer a little protection from branches or bugs that we couldn’t see (since we didn’t have real flashlights).
 You’ll barely wear the one pair of flip flops, so don’t bother bringing more.